Export Controls and International Collaborations

-Please keep in mind the following, when traveling internationally:
+Please keep in mind the following, when collaborating internationally or conducting research abroad:

-If you are presenting or discussing research, only provide information that is either already published, in the public domain, or has no restrictions on publication.
+- If you are presenting or discussing research with foreign collaborators, only provide information that is either already published, in the public domain, or has no restrictions on publication.

-If you are providing instruction or training, be sure that the information you are sharing is not controlled for export and that providing a service to the country of destination is allowable (contact the Export Control Officer for assistance).
+- If you are providing instruction or training, be sure that the information you are sharing is not controlled for export and that providing a service to the foreign group or the country of destination is allowable (contact the Export Control Officer for assistance).

 U.S. Embargoes and Sanction Programs